 I’m a huge advocate for schools and communities utilising the outdoor space they have access to.
 It is for this reason that I became a Beach School leader.
 At the time, Forest School was starting to become popular but very few people had even heard of Beach School.
 Having strong links to the Welsh coast, I trained as a Beach School leader and set up Dyfi Beach Rangers.
 Over the years, Beach Rangers has become a community focused group where the main objectives are to provide activities, resources and the space for children and their families to interact with and learn about the coastal environment.
 The natural environment is the perfect setting for families to communicate with each other.
 The smiles throughout the sessions are testament to the benefit nature can have.

 Outdoor learning has so many benefits to learners and teachers alike.
-These benefits will be even more important as all children return to classroom teaching from Covid-19 restrictions.
 The evidence is clear that being physically active, connecting to nature, promoting positive well-being support our most vulnerable groups.
 Outdoor learning is the medium in which all of these priorities can be developed and provided.
-As educational professionals we also need to consider the expectations of ‘catch up curriculums’:
+As educational professionals we also need to learn from so-called ‘catch up curriculums’: